e4drcf/ewizardjs-docs/docs/documentation/Getting-started.md

 ## Project running

-To see how the presentation looks in a browser run the `wiz dev --watch` command in console.
+To see how the presentation looks in a browser run the `wiz dev --watch` command in the presentation root folder.
 It will continuously build project source files, so we will be able to see the changes in browser without refreshing browser page.
 After that you should open the folder with a project using any local server you want: nginx, apache, e.t.c

 ## Adding basic html content and styles

-Now let's go back to the text editor and open index.vue file (the first slide), which you can find in the `slides/default` folder.
-As you can see, it is a simple .vue file.
-You can notice that we already have some content on the slide, it is automatically added to the <wiz-text :text="$t('text')"></wiz-text> tag, which is placed inside <template></template> tag.
+Now let's go back to the IDE and open index.vue file (the first slide) which you can find in the `slides/default` folder.

+As you can see, it is .vue file.
+Also, you may notice that some content is already present on a slide, it is automatically added by the engine.
+Tag <wiz-text :text="$t('text')"></wiz-text> which is placed inside <template></template> tag represents a string of text which is stated in `text` property of `en` object.
 Note that <template></template> is a tag where all the slide content should be placed, this tag should be the only one in the file and could not be removed.

 Let's slightly change the greeting text to check editability of our presentation.
 For such purpose, we should change value of `text` property to "Hello World", for example.
-After that we should run `wiz dev` command, which will build our presentation files, so we can check the changes in browser.
+Since we have run `wiz dev --watch` command previously, it will automatically build edited files.

 In browser the slide should look as the following:

 ![Image](../media/images/hello-world.png)